Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 received.
 The acknowledgment takes one round trip to the client and back.

 Let's say you want to send a file from Amsterdam to Tokyo.
-The server sends the first packet, 130ms later the client on Tokyo receives the data packet.
+The server sends the first packet, 130ms later the client in Tokyo receives the data packet.
 The client then sends ACK to tell the server that the packet was properly received, the ACK takes 130ms to arrive back in Amsterdam.
 Only now can the server remove the packet from memory.
 The whole exchange took 260ms.